Fouls and misconduct (association football): Post-match penalties

 Many football leagues and federations impose off-field penalties for players who accumulate a certain number of cautions in a season, tournament or phase of a tournament.
 Typically, these take the form of suspending a player from playing in his team's next game(s) after reaching a particular number of cautions.
 Such off-field penalties are determined by league rules, and not by the Laws of the Game.
 A unique rule regarding this penalty was introduced by Major League Soccer in its reserve league of MLS Next Pro at the halfway point of Next Pro's inaugural 2022 season.
 A player who is sent off serves his suspension in his team's next match against the same opponent.

 Similarly, a direct red card usually also results in additional sanctions, most commonly in the form of suspensions from playing for a number of future games, although financial fines may also be imposed.
 The exact punishments are determined by tournament or competition rules, and not by the Laws of the Game.
 FIFA in particular has been adamant that a red card in any football competition must result in the guilty player being suspended for at least the next game, with the only grounds of appeal being mistaken identity.

 At the 2006 FIFA World Cup, any player receiving two yellow cards during the three group stage matches, or two yellow cards in the knockout stage matches had to serve a one-match suspension for the next game.
 A single yellow card did not carry over from the group stage to the knockout stages.
 Should the player pick up his second yellow during the team's final group match, he would miss the Round of 16 if his team qualified for it.
 However, suspensions due to yellow cards do not carry beyond the World Cup finals.

 For the 2010 FIFA World Cup, the rules were changed so that any player who received two yellow cards between the beginning of the tournament and the end of the quarterfinal round (instead of the end of the group stage matches) would serve a one-match suspension for the next game.
 As a result, only players that received a red card (whether directly or after a second booking) in the semifinal game would not be able to play in the final.

 In some league/group competitions, a team's fair play record, as measured by the total number of yellow and red cards acquired by a team, may be used as a potential tie-breaking method to determine final table position.
+This method was used for the first time in the World Cup's history in 2018, where Japan advanced to the round of 16 over Senegal in Group H after being tied in every other category (Japan received four yellow cards in the group, fewer than Senegal's six).